jtsui23-code/2143-OOP/Assignments/P01/README.md

 ## P01 - Fraction Class
 ### Jack Tsui
 ### Description:
 This program overrides the cout and +-/* operators for doing operations with fractions.
 There is a class Function named Fraction for creating fractions and doing math operations with them.
+However, this program can only take single-digit fractions as input for example 5/4, 8/3.

 ### Files:
 |   #   | File            | Description                                        |